 Another opportunity to dress up came on World Book Day.
 The children were asked to come dressed as a favourite storybook character and to bring the book with them for everyone to share.
 Throughout the day every single story was read.
 The children joined in showing each other their books and often repeating phrases and rhymes from the texts.

 The Nursery Children have explored topics too numerous to list, all of which provided stimulus for all sorts of games and activities during the year.
-The staff are looking forward to welcoming and working with a new cohort of children during the next fun-filled school year.
+The staff are looking forward to welcoming and working with the children during the next fun-filled Nursery year.